DataTig/DataTig/docs/how-to-guide/use-with-jekyll-blog.rst

 * Building a static DataTig site in a subdirectory underneath the Jekyll site (:doc:`How to do this with GitHub Actions<use-github-actions-to-build-and-host-your-site>`)

+If you don't want the `datatig.yaml` file to appear in the output site, you can add it to the `exclude` key in `_config.yml`.

 Example
 -------